Quickstart: Getting started with RADNAC

 Configuring your wireless equipment

 For this we need the IP addresses RADNAC provides for the service.
-To obtain these go to the managed application page and navigate the menu on the right and listed at the bottom, under the ‘Outputs’ section, are the values we need:
+To obtain these go to the managed application page and navigate the menu on the right and listed at the bottom, under the ‘Outputs’ section, are the values we need (your values will be different):

 -